 CRM-03 Show only living animals when an owner checks in for an appointment

 Attempting to show just living pets using SQL alone would have involved at least two self-joins of the same table.
 This would lead to duplicate values and other anomalies.
-To prevent this a function was created that creates a comma separated list inside of a column [code insert 02].
+To prevent this, a function was developed that creates a comma separated list inside of a column [code insert 02].